 12.3 Schools and colleges play a crucial role in preventative education.
 Preventative education is most effective in the context of a whole-school or college approach that prepares pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
-Whitley Abbey Primary School /college will have a clear set of values and standards, upheld and demonstrated throughout all aspects of school/college life.
-These will be underpinned by Whitley Abbey Primary School /college's behaviour policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum (RSHE)
+Whitley Abbey Primary School/college will have a clear set of values and standards, upheld and demonstrated throughout all aspects of school/college life.
+These will be underpinned by Whitley Abbey Primary School/college's behaviour policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum (RSHE) Children also take part weekly in votes for schools a personal development resource empowering young voices, building oracy, confidence and critical thinking.
+This covers Prevent, British values and the Spiritual, Moral, Social and Cultural curriculum

-- 12.3 Children at Whitley Abbey Primary School will receive the following as part of our promotion of safeguarding across the curriculum:
+12.4 Children at Whitley Abbey Primary School will receive the following as part of our promotion of safeguarding across the curriculum:

 - On line Safety Training

 - Anti-bullying workshops

 - PANTS (NSPCC)

 - Protective Behaviours

 - Votes for Schools Assemblies

 - PSHE/RSE lessons